+Access Control Broker Certificates (one with a key usage of key agreement, and the other with a key usage of digital signature).

+Additionally:

+Communications Hub Functions must hold information from a WAN Provider Certificate.

+ESME and GSME may hold information from Supplier Certificates, although information from Access Control Broker Certificates can be used in the Supplier and Network Operator Trust Anchor Cells.

+Should any of the associated Private Keys (including the Contingency Private Key) be destroyed or made unusable as part of a recovery process, then it may no longer be possible to Commission Devices still in the supply chain, or such Commissioning may require keeping the Recovery or Contingency Private Key in extended operation, with the risks that brings.

+In light of the potential economic costs and logistical disruption to the maintenance of metering, careful consideration should therefore be given to the destruction of, or making inoperable, any such Private Keys.

-Procedure to recover from the Compromise of a Private Key corresponding with a Public Key: contained within an Organisation Certificate held on a SMETS2+ Device (other than the Recovery Private Key); or which forms part of any S1SP Held Device Security Credentials
+Procedure to recover from the Compromise of a Private Key corresponding with a Public Key contained within an Organisation Certificate held on a SMETS2+ Device (other than the Recovery Private Key); or which forms part of any S1SP Held Device Security Credentials

-This section sets out the procedures that may be used in order to recover from the Compromise (or suspected Compromise) of a Private Key associated with an Organisation Certificate held on a SMETS2+ Device (other than the Recovery Private Key), or to replace Organisation Certificates forming part of any S1SP Held Device Security Credentials where a Subscriber wishes to recover from the Compromise (or suspected Compromise) using this procedure.
+This section sets out the procedures that may be used in order to recover from the Compromise of a Private Key associated with an Organisation Certificate held on a SMETS2+ Device (other than the Recovery Private Key), or to replace Organisation Certificates forming part of any S1SP Held Device Security Credentials where a Subscriber wishes to recover from the Compromise using this procedure.

-Where a Subscriber wishes to recover from the Compromise (or suspected Compromise) of such a Private Key and its associated Public Key contained within the Organisation Certificate using any of the methods listed immediately below, it shall notify the DCC of which of the methods listed immediately below that it wishes to use, using the mechanisms as defined in the DCC’s SMKI operational recovery procedures, which shall be made available by the DCC to Parties via secured electronic means.
+Where a Subscriber wishes to recover from the Compromise of such a Private Key and its associated Public Key contained within the Organisation Certificate using any of the methods listed immediately below, it shall notify the DCC of which of the methods listed immediately below that it wishes to use, using the mechanisms as defined in the DCC’s SMKI operational recovery procedures, which shall be made available by the DCC to Parties via secured electronic means.
 The DCC shall update the Incident Management Log to record such notification in accordance with H9.1(g).

 Method 1: the Subscriber shall seek to recover using the Compromised (or one suspected of being Compromised) Private Key (or any other relevant key held by the Subscriber) to replace the associated Organisation Certificate to which the Relevant Private Key relates on all affected SMETS2+ Devices;